 An annual general meeting is held once a year to go through a company’s performance, question senior management—such as the CEO—and vote on important decisions such as selecting a new CEO or appointing a new auditor.

-The rules will vary from country to country, but generally extraordinary meetings can be called by a CEO at their will, or they must be called if it’s requested by shareholders who hold a certain percent of the votes on the board.
+The rules vary from country to country, but generally extraordinary meetings can be called by a CEO at their will, or they must be called if it’s requested by shareholders who hold a certain percent of the votes on the board.

 There’s usually a legal requirement for how far in advance the meeting invitation must be sent.
 For example, an extraordinary meeting might have to be scheduled at least 3 weeks in advance.
 Whatever the legal requirements, members can agree to a shorter deadline.